 Due Diligence Processes

-- Systems and processes that ensure employee and client information is secure, accurate and auditable
+- Systems and processes that hold employee and client information are secure, accurate and auditable

-- Identifying those who may be vulnerable and checking on them.
+- We can more easily identify those who may be vulnerable, allowing us to check in on them.
 Our risk indicators include those:

 - Residing in a house with 4 or more other contractor employees;